andrea0910/gtm-market-entry/README.md

 ## What it does

-**Live Signal Feed** — Auto-scrolling ticker of competitor and market signals (news, job postings, regulatory filings, earnings, blogs).
+**Live Signal Feed**: Auto-scrolling ticker of competitor and market signals (news, job postings, regulatory filings, earnings, blogs).
 Each card links to its source.
 Hover to browse manually; the feed continues scrolling.

-**Market Brief** — AI-generated brief that loads automatically when the dashboard opens.
+**Market Brief**: AI-generated brief that loads automatically when the dashboard opens.
 Structured into sections (Key Developments, Competitive Landscape, Regulatory Watch, Open Questions).
 Open Questions are expandable: click any bullet to generate a grounded hypothesis based on recent signals, fetched on demand.

-**Pattern Detection (Composed Signals)** — A second Claude pass over raw signals looks for cross-source patterns: hiring clusters (3+ hires in one capability within 14 days), competitive escalation (2+ high-importance signals from one account), regulatory overlap, and cross-source co-occurrence.
+**Pattern Detection (Composed Signals)**: A second Claude pass over raw signals looks for cross-source patterns: hiring clusters (3+ hires in one capability within 14 days), competitive escalation (2+ high-importance signals from one account), regulatory overlap, and cross-source co-occurrence.
 Quiet patterns (no recent activity) are shown explicitly so silence is also signal.

-**Account Board** — Per-competitor and per-regulator cards with signal counts, tier prioritization, and the top recent signal linked to its source URL.
+**Account Board**: Per-competitor and per-regulator cards with signal counts, tier prioritization, and the top recent signal linked to its source URL.

-**GTM Plan Generator** — Full-screen overlay with a visual milestone timeline, account priorities sidebar, watch items, and constraint advisories.
+**GTM Plan Generator**: Full-screen overlay with a visual milestone timeline, account priorities sidebar, watch items, and constraint advisories.
 Plans are scoped to 30/90/180/365-day horizons and downloadable as `.md`.

-**Eval Page** (`/eval`) — Side-by-side comparison of vanilla Claude vs. retrieval-grounded Claude for a given market question.
+**Eval Page** (`/eval`): Side-by-side comparison of vanilla Claude vs. retrieval-grounded Claude for a given market question.
 Shows hallucination detection with per-claim grounding verification, a grounded-% circular gauge, and metric bars comparing both outputs.

 ## Architecture